i30817/libretrofuzz/README.rst

   The best way to solve these issues is to upload the right cover to the respective libretro-thumbnail subproject with the correct name of the game variant.
 Then you can redownload just the updated thumbnails with a label, in this example, because of ``--filter``, the Ishar series in the WHDLoad playlist would redownload.

+To debug why a game is not being matched, SHORT=1 before the command will display the simplified names checked for similarity.

 libretro-fuzzall/libretro-fuzz [OPTIONS] [CFG]
   :CFG:                 Path to the retroarch cfg file.
 If not default, asked from the user.